AntonIliuschenko/linux-scripts/README.md

 # Linux Scripts

-Collection of Linux administration and monitoring scripts.
+A collection of Bash scripts for Linux administration, system monitoring and DevOps practice.

 ## Scripts